Skiing in Whistler: November

 Skiing in Whistler: December

 The snow starts filling in some of those holes by December, and the second mountain opens up by the end of the month.
 Whistler Blackcomb typically sees a lot of snow in December, and it begins to settle in the village when the temperatures are low enough.
 The alpine lifts (those above the tree-line) usually start running in mid to late December, depending on snowfall.
 The Christmas lights come on in the village at the beginning of the month and look truly spectacular!
 Peak holiday season kicks off on 20th December and ends around 9th January – expect prices to be at an all-time high as well as longer line-ups.
+Looking to avoid the lift lines at Whistler?
+Let our team show you how.
 If you’re looking to book any restaurants during your stay, I would recommend making a reservation at least a few weeks in advance.
 Skiing in mid to late December can be excellent, and you should be able to ski down to the village by the 20th on a typical year.

 Pros: Great village vibes, good snow